Oumarou-Bola/Oumarou-Bola.github.io/_teaching/2014-spring-teaching-1.md

 location: "Cape Town, South Africa"
 ---

-• Taught mathematics to Electrical Engineering students with a focus on problem-solving and conceptual understanding.
+• Taught mathematics to Electrical Engineering students with a focus on problem-solving and conceptual understanding.<br>
 • Prepared structured tutorial materials and written assignments tailored to student objectives.